Brief Bio

 Dr. Penprase at Yale-NUS College in 2016

-Bryan received both a BS in Physics and an MS in Applied Physics from Stanford University in 1985, and a PhD from the University of Chicago in Astronomy and Astrophysics in 1992.
-He was a National Research Council NRC Postdoctoral Fellow at Caltech, and has held numerous fellowship and research appointments, including an ASEE fellow at NASA/JPL, a visiting Downing Fellow at Cambridge University and a Visiting Associate appointment at the California Institute of Technology.
-Bryan was a professor at Pomona College between 1993 and 2016, and was awarded the Frank P. Brackett Professorship in 2007.
+Bryan received both a BS in Physics and an MS in Applied Physics from Stanford University in 1985, and a PhD in Astronomy and Astrophysics from the University of Chicago in 1992.
+He was a National Research Council NRC Postdoctoral Fellow at Caltech and has held numerous fellowship and research appointments, including an ASEE fellow at NASA/JPL, a visiting Downing Fellow at Cambridge University, and a Visiting Associate appointment at the California Institute of Technology.
+Bryan was a professor at Pomona College between 1993 and 2016 and was awarded the Frank P. Brackett Professorship in 2007.
 At Pomona, he served in numerous leadership roles, including Chair of the Physics and Astronomy Department from 2007 until 2011, member of the Pomona College Executive Committee, chair of the Teaching and Learning Committee, and Division Director for the Pomona College Science Division.

-Bryan’s research includes nearly all aspects of observational astrophysics, from photometric observations of nearby asteroids to spectroscopic studies of element formation in the Early Universe, using telescopes such as the Hubble Space Telescope and the Keck Telescope in Hawaii.
-He is the author of The Power of Stars – How Celestial Observations Have Shaped Civilization, published by Springer, Inc. (Second edition – 2017), and has authored or co-authored over 56 peer-reviewed articles, most recently in the Astrophysical Journal and the Astronomical Journal, but also in Nature and Science.
+In his astrophysics research, he has authored or co-authored over 56 peer-reviewed articles, most recently in the Astrophysical Journal and the Astronomical Journal, but also in Nature and Science.
 He has served on numerous NSF and NASA review panels, including the Hubble Space Telescope Time Allocation Committee and the NASA/Keck Time Allocation Committee, and has participated in the external review of the Five College Astronomy Program.

 Dr. Penprase at the Mauna Kea observatory.